OpenDiS/OpenDiS/doc/code_structure/data_structure/disnetmanager_class.md

     - `data["segs"]["plane"]`: array of segments plane normal, size=(Nsegs,3)

 Core network classes [`DisNet`](disnet_class.md) from PyDiS and [`ExaDisNet`](exadisnet_class.md) from ExaDiS are the native data structures used to handle dislocation networks in OpenDiS.
-However, if desired, a user can use or implement its own data structure to interact with dislocation networks in OpenDiS, as long as the new data structure (or wrapper to it) abides by the [DisNet_Base](https://github.com/OpenDiS/OpenDiS/blob/main/python/framework/disnet_base.py) abstract class.
+However, if desired, a user can use or implement its own data structure to interact with dislocation networks in OpenDiS, as long as the new data structure (or wrapper to it) adheres to the [DisNet_Base](https://github.com/OpenDiS/OpenDiS/blob/main/python/framework/disnet_base.py) specification class.

 ### Properties